MatiasHiltunen/smdp/README.md

 1. **Line segmentation**: `lineSpans` walks the Uint8Array, recording start/end offsets for each line.
 No copies are made, and the raw array is never converted to strings at this stage.
 2. **Block parsing**: `blocks` iterates through the line spans once, emitting events such as `heading`, `listOpen`, `listItem`, `codeOpen`, etc. Indentation, fences, and info blocks are resolved here.
 Since block parsing is single-pass, nested structures (lists-in-lists, blockquotes) are tracked via a small stack structure.
 3. **Inline parsing**: For ranges that require inline formatting (links, emphasis, code spans), `inlineTokens` performs another byte-level pass within the line boundaries.
 It produces typed tokens (`text`, `link`, `img`, `code`, `autolink`, `strike`, ...).
 Multiple passes are avoided by piggybacking on the already segmented line spans.
 4. **Rendering**: Both renderers consume the block/inlines event stream without reparsing.
-The HTML renderer writes directly into an arena buffer (see `arena.ts`), which grows geometrically to limit reallocations; the Canvas renderer replays the same stream into 2D drawing commands, relying on the same inline tokenization for highlighting and styling.
+The HTML renderer writes directly into an arena-like buffer (see `arena.ts`), which grows geometrically to limit reallocations.
+The Canvas renderer replays the same stream into 2D drawing commands, relying on the same inline tokenization for highlighting and styling.

 Important details:

-- **Arena writer**: The HTML renderer calls `HtmlArena.writeEscaped` and related methods that operate on byte slices, so writing out HTML stays allocation-friendly and avoids intermediate strings.
+- **Writer**: The HTML renderer calls `HtmlArena.writeEscaped` and related methods that operate on byte slices, so writing out HTML stays allocation-friendly and avoids intermediate strings.
 Only at the end is `Uint8Array` converted back to a string (`TextDecoder`).
 - **Syntax highlighting**: The highlighting path is decoupled from the markdown parser.
 When a fenced code block is found, the captured byte ranges are passed to `highlightCodeBlock`.
-Highlighting uses a generative tokenizer compiled from language specs (or precompiled data), then writes markup via the same arena approach.
+Highlighting uses a generative tokenizer compiled from language specs (or precompiled data), then writes markup via the same arena-like approach.
 - **Canvas rendering**: `renderToCanvasFromBlocks` shares the block event stream but renders into a canvas context.
 It keeps cached font measurements, performs line-wrapping per block, and triggers a rerender when images finish loading.
 Virtual scrolling is used when the rendered height exceeds twice the viewport.

 ```ts